 \label{sec:data}

-AMs rely on two types of data: predictors, that are atmospheric variables describing the state of the atmosphere at a synoptic scale, and the predictand, which is the local weather variable one wants to predict.
+AMs rely on two types of data: predictors, which are atmospheric variables describing the state of the atmosphere at a synoptic scale, and the predictand, which is the local weather variable one wants to predict.

 Predictors are generally extracted from reanalysis datasets.
 The NCEP-NCAR reanalysis I \citep[6-hourly, 17 pressure levels at a resolution of 2.5\degree, see][]{Kalnay1996} was used here, but it could have been any other reanalysis dataset.

-The predictand (which is to be predicted) is here the daily precipitation (6~a.m. to 6~a.m. the next day) measured at the MeteoSwiss' stations network, for the period 1961-2008.
-The time series from every available gauging station were averaged over the ten subregions (Fig.\ \ref{fig:map}) of approximately 500~km$^{2}$ each in order to smooth local effects \citep{Obled2002, Marty2012}.
-It helps accounting for local variability, mainly when convective processes are involved, which increases slightly the prediction skill.
+The predictand (which is to be predicted) is here the daily precipitation (6~a.m. to 6~a.m. the next day) measured at the MeteoSwiss network stations, for the period 1961--2008.
+The time series from every available gauge station were averaged over the ten subregions (Fig.\ \ref{fig:map}), which were approximately 500~km$^{2}$ each, in order to smooth local effects \citep{Obled2002, Marty2012}.
+This helps account for local variability, mainly when convective processes are involved, which slightly increases the prediction skill.

-It must be stressed that the predictand is here sa temporally cumulated variable, compared to the meteorological predictors, which may be considered instantaneous.
-Depending on the duration of the accumulation period (here 24~h, but could have been 6, 12~h, or more than 24~h), the choice of predictors will vary.
+It must be stressed that the predictand here is a temporally cumulated variable, compared to the meteorological predictors, which may be considered instantaneous.
+Depending on the duration of the accumulation period (here 24~h, but could have been 6~h, 12~h, or more than 24~h), the choice of predictors will vary.

-The 48 years precipitation dataset was divided into a calibration period (CP) and a validation period (VP).
-Using data independent from the CP to validate the results is very important in order to assess the robustness of the proposed improvements and to avoid over-parametrization of the method.
+The 48-yr precipitation dataset was divided into a calibration period (CP) and a validation period (VP).
+Using data independent of the CP to validate the results is very important in order to assess the robustness of the proposed improvements and to avoid over-parametrization of the method.

-In order to reduce potential bias related to trends linked to climate change or to the evolution in measurement techniques, the selection of the VP was evenly distributed over the entire series \citep{BenDaoud2010}.
-Thus, one year every six years was selected for validation, which represents a total of 8 years for the VP and 40 for CP.
-The choice of the sequence was made in order to have similar statistical characteristics between the CP and the VP.
+In order to reduce potential biases related to trends linked to climate change or to the evolution in measurement techniques, the selection of the VP was evenly distributed over the entire series \citep{BenDaoud2010}.
+Thus, one out of every six years was selected for validation, which represents a total of 8 years for the VP and 40 for the CP.
+This choice of sequence was made in order to have similar statistical characteristics between the CP and VP.

-\subsection{The analogue method}
+\subsection{Analogue method}

 \label{sec:references}

-Multiple variations of the analogue method exist, and most of them will not be detailed hereafter \cite[see][for more comprehensive listings]{BenDaoud2016}.
-However, there are mainly two parameterizations that are most often used for precipitation prediction and that were considered as reference: one that relies on an analogy of the atmospheric circulation, and another that adds a second level of analogy on moisture variables \citep{Obled2002, Bontron2005, Marty2012}.
+Multiple variations of the analogue method exist, most of which are not detailed here \cite[see][for a more comprehensive listing]{BenDaoud2016}.
+However, there are mainly two parameterizations that are most often used for precipitation prediction and that are considered as reference: one that relies on an analogy of the atmospheric circulation, and another that adds a second level of analogy on moisture variables \citep{Obled2002, Bontron2005, Marty2012}.

-The method based on the analogy of the synoptic circulation consists in the following steps (Table \ref{table:params_R1}): the similarity of the atmospheric circulation of a target date with every day of the archive is assessed by processing the S1 criterion \citep[Eq.\ \ref{eq:S1}, ][]{Teweles1954, Drosdowsky2003}, which is a comparison of gradients, over a certain spatial window:
+The method based on the analogy of synoptic circulation consists of the following steps (Table \ref{table:params_R1}): the similarity of the atmospheric circulation of a target date with every day of the archive is assessed by processing the S1 criterion \citep[Eq.\ \ref{eq:S1}, ][]{Teweles1954, Drosdowsky2003}, which is a comparison of gradients, over a certain spatial window:

 \begin{equation}